Top Dog - 1995

 Chuck Norris is playing against type in this bold career move as a drunk, suspended police officer.
-Normally Norris is pure perfection like in real life, but this time around he drinks and has an attitude.
+Typically Norris is pure perfection like in real life, but this time around he drinks and has an attitude.
 So, where does Norris fit into this story?
 Reno needs a new partner and who better than the baddest man on the planet?
 Safe to say their first meeting doesn’t go as planned, both trying to play top dog in the relationship and I must say I’m beyond impressed Reno held his own against Norris.
 I guess we know who is top… dog.

 I picked this movie solely based on the poster.
-I mean it’s a huge badge with Norris and a dog photoshopped on it.
-Along with that picture we have the tagline “They’re licensed for action!”.
+I mean it’s a massive badge with Norris and a dog photoshopped on it.
+Along with that picture, we have the tagline “They’re licensed for action!”.
 Once I started watching the movie, it got too real way too fast.
 The bad guys turned out to be white supremacist Neo-Nazis, invoking the rise of the white race and spewing hate speech.
 Who would’ve thought a Norris buddy cop movie with a dog would be so topical 22 years later?

 But hey the dog ate Norris chicken and told him to eat his dog food, Comedy!

 So, you might be thinking, is Norris ever going to throw his signature kicks?
-Well, my friend (can I call you my friend?), don’t worry.
+Well, my friend (can I call you, my friend?), don’t worry.
 He fights a man in a clown mask.
 Yes, it’s as badass as it sounds.
 Five guys in clown masks come to his house and try to kill him and his dog.
 The fools brought guns to a Norris-roundhouse-kick fight.

 The movie gets super dark again with the white supremacist group doing some target practice.
-The wooden cutouts are painted black and they are using heavy artillery.
+The wooden cutouts are painted black, and they are using heavy artillery.
 When the boss goes through the targets to see how his men faired during the training, he finds a target that wasn’t touched.
 He picks it up and yells “This is a miss.
 This is unacceptable”, then proceeds to take out his gun and shoot it in the head.
 What the hell type of tone is this movie supposed to have?

 But hey a dog eats a hot dog and makes Norris pays for it, Comedy!

 Norris is now dead set on stopping this hate group once and for all.
 He doesn’t need back up, he has Reno, and they head right into the lion’s mouth.
-Norris is surrounded by bad guys a we get a huge fight sequence where they attack him one by one, following order of arrival.
-I mean if we can’t follow our civil ethics during a brawl, we are no different from animals.
-They overtake his stunt double and that is the only reason why there was a stunt double.
-See, they tried to film Norris being overtaken by the bad guys, but they couldn’t physically do it and in the rare moments they were able to overtake him for a brief second the cameras refused to capture it.
+Norris is surrounded by bad guys we get a huge fight sequence where they attack him one by one, following order of arrival.
+I mean if we can’t follow our local ethics during a brawl, we are no different from animals.
+They overtake his stunt double, and that is the only reason why there was a stunt double.
+See, they tried to film Norris being passed by the bad guys, but they couldn’t physically do it, and in the rare moments they were able to overtake him for a brief second the cameras refused to capture it.
 Don’t worry, Reno gets in on the action as he jumps through a glass window, escaping from the bad guys.
 Reno does his own stunts and saves Norris from death.

-But hey the dog steals the catholic Cardinal’s scarf, COMEDY WINS!
-This is definitely a kid’s movie after all.
+But hey the Dog steals the catholic Cardinal’s scarf, COMEDY WINS!
+This is definitely a kid’s movie, after all.
 Chuck Norris running after a dog is why I love movies.

 Top Dog is currently streaming on Amazon Prime.
-Take a bite out of this entertaining piece of cinema.
+Take a bite out of this entertaining piece of cinema

 If you like this review let me know in the comment section down below.
 Also, follow me over at Twitter (@yILovemovies) or over on Facebook, so you can be up to date with all my reviews